donnyroufs/clean-architecture/README.md

 - [ ] Basic Crud
 - [ ] Add Like UseCase
 - [ ] How do domain entities work with a database? (can we automate it?)
+- [ ] Make sure everything is tested
 - [ ] Does the auth service belong in application? or should it only have the interface
 - [ ] Be able to build for production
 - [ ] nested folders within presentation should get it's own package.json. (remove modules in root package.json that aint needed)